 The developmental program is intended for students who do not have the proper educational background to enter their chosen technologies.
 Offerings include mathematics, biology, chemistry, study techniques and physics.
 Enrollment is made by compliance with regular admissions procedures.
-Developmental courses are usually offered during each quarter.
+Developmental courses are usually offered during the summers as well as during fall quarter.

-0091 - Fundamental Math (4)
+100A - Fundamental Math (4)